RedWinterDawn/dreidel/dreidel-spinnit-jinst/README.md

 ```

 #NOTES

+Currently the QA hardware is on a QA vlan so you will need to add this to the list of networks you check (vmcontrolorm is still valid)

 Currently the `spin()` function returns when the server has started NOT when jinst is finished.
 This feature will come later for now you must commit one of the following sins

 + sleep for a lot longer than it takes for jinst to start